theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - The `Username` block returns the 3DS's nickname, and the Wii U's current Mii name.
 - The `Touching __?` block uses simpler box collision, which may lead to projects working incorrectly.
-- The `Stop 'All'` block brings you back to the Homebrew Menu.
+- The `Stop 'All'` block brings you back to the Project menu.

 ## Limitations